 Many people like you ask, “How safe is Costa Rica?”
 In general, Costa Rica is an incredibly safe country to travel through.
-Costa Rica’s political and economical situation is stable and strong, and the country was actually voted the “happiest nation” in the world!
+Costa Rica’s political and economic situation is stable and strong, and the country was actually voted the “happiest nation” in the world!
 However, no country can be absolutely perfect.

 Costa Rica Safety Information